 The publications below are from the Federal Reserve Bank of Richmond and can be downloaded and ordered free of charge.
 Publications are available in quantity for classroom use in the United States.
 Individual copies of publications are available to all other audience types in the United States.
 No international orders can be accepted.

-This electronic publication for K-12 educators is designed to provide teachers with economics content, lesson plans and updates on free resources from the Federal Reserve System.
-Subscribe electronically to receive the 5E Educator each semester.
+This electronic publication is designed to provide secondary teachers with economics content and classroom activities available from the Federal Reserve System.

 5E Navigator is a semi-annual online publication designed for financial literacy practitioners, educators and the public.
 It provides reliable information to help people make informed decisions about their personal finances.
 Each issue of 5E Navigator takes the reader on a navigation-themed journey exploring a personal finance topic.